 Slow Down the Potentiostat's Control Amplifier

-The Gamry Instruments’ PCI4 has 4 control amplifier speed settings which can be selected in software.
+The Gamry Instruments’ Reference 600+ has five control-amplifier speed settings, which can be selected in software.
 Slower settings are generally more stable.
 Simple software changes allow user control of these settings.
 These changes are outlined in the changing potentiostat speed settings application note.

 Increase the Potentiostat's I/E Stability Setting

-Gamry Potentiostats include 2-3 capacitors that can be paralleled with its current measurement resistors.
-These capacitors are connected to relays that are under software control.
+Gamry's Reference 600+ includes three capacitors that can be connected in parallel with its I/E converter resistors.
+These capacitors are connected to relays that are controlled by software.
 Switching in these capacitors improves system stability by minimizing phase shifts caused by current measurement circuit.

 Add a Capacitively Coupled Low Impedance Reference Element in Parallel with Your Existing Reference Electrode